rlindeque42/misinformation_in_social_media/README.md

 The file `feature_poison.py` is used to run the feature poisoning experiment.
 The file takes in the following arguments:

-- `N` : The values of N% of the dataset the user wishes to poison.
-If this is left blank, it will run the full values N% used in my experiment.
 - `feature`: The feature the user wishes to manipulate in the experiment.
 The features to select from are:
     - first_person
     - superlative